Pentheus: Mythological biography

-Before or possibly after Pentheus was killed, his wife gave birth to a son named Menoeceus, who became the father of Creon and Jocasta.
-He became the grandfather of Oedipus.
+Before or possibly after Pentheus was killed, his wife gave birth to a son named Oclasus, who became the father of Menoeceus, who became the father of Creon and Jocasta.
+He became the great-great-grandfather of Oedipus.

 The story of Pentheus is also discussed by Ovid in Book III of his Metamorphoses.
 Ovid's version diverges from Euripides' work in several areas.
 In Ovid's Metamorphoses, King Pentheus is warned by the blind seer Tiresias to welcome Bacchus or else "Your blood [shall be] poured out and defile the woods and your mother and her sisters..."
 Pentheus dismisses Tiresias and ignores his warnings.
 As Thebes succumbs to the "dementia and the delirium of the new god", Pentheus laments the fall of his kingdom and demands the arrest of Bacchus.
 His guards instead arrest Acoetes of Maeonia, a sailor who confirms the divinity of Bacchus and tells how the crew of his ship ended up being turned into dolphins after trying to kidnap the young god.

 Pentheus, convinced that Acoetes is lying, tries to throw him in jail, but when the guards try to shackle Acoetes, the chains fall off.
 In a rage, Pentheus ran to deal with Bacchus himself.
 He charged through the woods straight into a Bacchanalia.
 Driven to a frenzy the participants thought Pentheus was a boar and attacked him.
 His mother was the first one to spear him and then the group tore his flesh apart with their bare hands.

 In Oppian's version, Dionysus's female followers ask the god to transform them into leopards, and he grants their request, while simultaneously changing Pentheus into a bull.
 The leopards then attack and tear apart the bull, killing Pentheus, as Oppian presents the metaphors and illusions from The Bacchae as literal.